NumberOneAccountGen/Account-Generator/README.md

-# Discord-Account-Generator
+[# Discord-Account-Generator
-Proof of concept of how the creation of Discord accounts can be automated without the need to type/click buttons on browser.
+Proof of concept of how the creation of accounts can be automated without the need to type/click buttons on browser.

 ## About
 A script that automates creating discord accounts.
 It shows how accounts can be created automatically without the user typing unless there is a captcha (h-Captcha just needs to be clicked) .
-It automatically verifies your Discord account via email for you and automatically saves login info in `login.txt` in `email:password:token` format.
+It automatically verifies your account via email for you and automatically saves login info in `login.txt` in `email:password:token` format.
 This is used for educational purposes only.

-## Chromedriver Fix
-If Chrome doesn't open/crashes, try getting the latest version of chromedriver.exe here > https://chromedriver.chromium.org/downloads.
-Replace the current chromedriver.exe in the folder with the latest version you have downloaded

-Make sure your chromedriver.exe file is the same version as your current Chrome web browser version.
-To check your current Chrome version, paste chrome://settings/help in chrome.

 ## Features
 - Auto scrape email